 As we move onto the Mental Plane, especially as we get into the Plane of the Solar Angel (the three higher subplanes of the Mental Plane), this lack of continuity has to increasingly shift.
 One practice that assists in building continuity of consciousness is learning to fall asleep in a more conscious way.
 In modern terms this is known as sleep yoga where we learn to fall asleep with more intention.
 We also practice dream yoga where we become more conscious of our dream life and more capable of learning from our dreams.
 We can even begin to practice lucid dreaming and become awake in our dream state.
 These practices, sleep yoga, dream yoga, and lucid dreaming were around in Bailey’s time, but she does not mention them specifically.
 She does emphasize going to sleep in a conscious way especially by setting the intention to contact your “ashram” (spiritual group) while in the sleep state and being open to bringing back any “lessons” you have learned from your ashram back into your waking state (See Discipleship in the New Age, pp. 284—285 for one such example of this).

-As for recalling dreams themselves, Bailey says a lot about dreams in her book Esoteric Psychology, Vol II and we will review some of this in later chapters.
+As for recalling dreams themselves, Bailey says a lot about dreams in her book Esoteric Psychology, Vol II.
 I would like to stress, however, that for her lucid dreaming or recall of dreams is not very valuable if these dreams are simply connected to the Emotional (or Astral) Plane.
-Rather, we want to use our sleep to further build the bridge of continuity of consciousness, to remember who we are as Souls and to observe our dreams as the Soul would observe them.
-To quote Bailey directly as she gave an instruction on this to one of her disciples, she says, “One of the objectives, which you should have steadily in view, is the constant cultivation of the attitude of the observer, of the one who assumes and holds the position of the perceiver.
+Rather, we want to use sleep to build the bridge of continuity of consciousness, to remember who we are as Souls, and to observe our dreams as the Soul observes them.
+Bailey says, “One of the objectives, which you should have steadily in view, is the constant cultivation of the attitude of the observer, of the one who assumes and holds the position of the perceiver.
 This you are beginning to realise, for I note in you a closer attention to the daily duties of the disciple, and a more observant attitude towards yourself, and towards what you do and say and think.
 This reaches, likewise, to your life on the astral plane, and you are becoming aware of the dreams and experiences in the hours of sleep.
 Remember ever, however, that these also are a part of the great illusion.
 The goal is to develop the powers of observation which are those of the soul, and the cultivation of the power to register, through the medium of the brain, the thoughts of that divine Perceiver (Discipleship in the New Age, Vol. I, p.
 194).”

-Lucid dreaming, sleep and dream yoga are only helpful to a certain degree then.
-Though they help us become more conscious within the dream and sleep worlds, by themselves they do not shift us up to the Mental Plan.
+Lucid dreaming, sleep and dream yoga are only helpful to a certain degree.
+Though they help us become more conscious within the dream and sleep worlds, by themselves they do not shift us up to the Mental Plane.
 In fact these techniques may even regress us back to the Emotional Plane if we are not careful.
 That is why it is important to build a better understanding about what the various planes and levels represent.
 In Esoteric Psychology, Vol. II, Alice Bailey outlines how we need to know the level of consciousness of an individual before we can understand what the symbology of a dream means.
-Dreaming about achieving money, pleasure and power in the manifest world represents a part of our consciousness that is still operating on the Emotional Plane.
-Only as we understand what the Mental Plane represent can we discern if dreams are happening at that level.
-And, only as we learn to “build the antahkaran.” (also known as the “rainbow bridge”) through meditation practices can we shift from the Mental Plane onto the Intuitional or Buddhic Plane.
+For example dreams that have to do with achieving money, pleasure and power in the manifest world are connected to the Emotional Plane.
+Only as we understand what the Mental Plane represents can we discern if dreams are happening at that level.
+And, only as we learn to “build the antahkarana” (also known as the “rainbow bridge”) through meditation practices can we shift from the Mental Plane onto the Intuitional or Buddhic Plane.
 Then, and only then, can we truly “bridge the gap” that allows us to shift our identity from the Soul to the Monad and have continuity of consciousness finally existing whether awake or asleep in our lives.

 Unity consciousness is a name used more in the Integral and Transpersonal systems than it is in Bailey’s work.
 But, I am inserting the heading here because in our present era the phrase unity consciousness is often used to imply having a realization of our Oneness, or unity, with everything that exists around us.
 For many people recognizing our unity with everything and everyone is often regarding as an “enlightenment” experience.
-Of course, realizing that we are unified with everything that exists in the entire multi-verse, is waking up to something that always already is.
-And, it always is without anyone having to wake up to the fact or reality of being so.
-And though waking up to this fact is indeed an incredible realization, in the Bailey model this realization is considered to be just a first step.
-Many more enlightenment” experiences or realizations of our Divine nature are described far beyond knowing factually our Oneness with everything.
+Of course, realizing that we are unified with everything that exists in the entire multi-verse, is waking up to something that always already is meaning the multi-verse is always unified and at One whether we wake up to the fact or reality of it being so or not.
+And though waking up to the fact of our Oneness is indeed an incredible realization, in the Bailey model this realization is considered to be just a first step.
+Many more “enlightenment” (or Bailey calls them initiation) experiences are yet to take place beyond simply knowing factually our Oneness with everything.

 COOPERATION WITH DIVINE PLAN

-Though a necessary step, as we will increasingly discover in this book, this atheistic tendency is eventually replaced by a new understanding of the Divine.
+Though this atheistic tendency is necessary step it is eventually replaced by a new understanding of the Divine.
 By undergoing a series of initiations, or expansions of consciousness, our understanding of Divinity becomes more abstract.
 We may even use abstract and even gender neutral words for God like “Spirit,” ‘the Force,” or “the Universe.”
 Or, we may use a more inclusive gender term like “Father/Mother” “God/Goddess.”
 As our understanding of the Divine continues to expand, our hearts and minds likewise expand, allowing us to become increasingly more compassionate and inclusive of our fellow human beings.
-Slowly we develop what might be called a planetary consciousness.
-However, in the Bailey model planetary consciousness does not just refer to any one human’s ability to think on a planetary scale.
+From there we may even go on to develop what might be called a planetary consciousness that includes not only humans, but other kingdoms within our planetary life (known as the Planetary Logos in the Bailey system).
+In the Bailey model, however, planetary consciousness does not just refer to any one human’s ability to think on a planetary scale.
 Bailey implies that our planet is actually a living conscious entity that we literally “live, move and have our being” within.
-Just as we humans have cells within our bodies who hopefully stay cooperative with our desires, by analogy we might say that our planet (known as the Planetary Logos in the Bailey system) wants the humans who live within it to remain cooperative with it’s “plans” so that the Planetary Logos can evolve in a healthy way.
-As our sense of Divinity expands we go beyond our planet into Infinity itself.
+Just as we humans have cells within our bodies who hopefully stay cooperative with our desires, by analogy we might say that our planet wants the humans who live within it to remain cooperative with it’s “plans” so that the Planetary Logos can evolve in a healthy way.
+Next, our sense of Divinity continues to expand taking us beyond our planet into Infinity itself.
 But, for practical purposes it is best for most human beings to aspire to planetary consciousness first, which we might assume at minimum means that we learn go become a planetary citizens.

 MIND VITALIZED BY SPIRIT